-Cathy has been a volunteer for 15 years, and an instructor for 11 years.
-She joined the trustees in 2011 and has been Chair from 2012-2018.
-Cathy said that "being an instructor means that I can enjoy seeing our riders benefit first hand, from their riding, and see their smiles!
-I was honoured to be the Chair of Gaddesden Place and am very pleased with the progress of moving it upwards and on wards for the future."
+Cathy has been a volunteer for 15 years and an instructor for 11 years.
+She joined the trustees in 2011 and was Chair from 2012-2018.
+Cathy said that "being an instructor means that I can enjoy seeing our riders benefit first hand from their riding and see their smiles!
+I was honoured to be the Chair of Gaddesden Place and am very pleased with the progress of moving it upwards and onwards for the future."

 Secretary: Anne Nudd

-Jean runs a financial services company and for leisure rides her horse Clover in Ashridge, wher she lives.
-She became a volunteer in 2015, "I had been thinking of getting involved for some while and having met all our lovely riders and volunteers I can't understand why it took me so long and urge eveyone to get involved"
+Jean runs a financial services company and for leisure rides her horse Clover in Ashridge where she lives.
+She became a volunteer in 2015, "I had been thinking of getting involved for some while and having met all our lovely riders and volunteers I can't understand why it took me so long and urge everyone to get involved"

 Chair; Margaret Keith